ByranNgKahSeng/ICP-C_Programing-LEAVE-APPLICATION-AND-MANAGEMENT-SYSTEM/README.md

 c.
 Leave Approver

 •	Approve or reject leave application(s)

 •	Can search a date and view the number of staff who applied leave on the specified date (this could provide more information on the approval of leave)
-The submitted system should be compiled and executed without errors.
-Besides, validation should be done wherever needed.
-Staff leave balances and leave records need to be stored in text files.
-Primary Key should be implemented, no duplication of same staff or leave records should be accepted.